ashutosh0gupta/ventme/ventme-django-server/README.md

    $python3 manage.py runserver
    ```

-  - For attendance, go to the following webpage in a browser
+  - For dashboard, go to the following webpage in a browser

      http://localhost:8000/